Cipherkrish69x/SecureAI-OWASP-Top-10-Vulnerabilty-Scanner/README.md

-# 🔐 SecureAI Scanner – AI-Powered Web Application Security Assessment
+# 🔐 SecureAI Scanner – AI-Powered OWASP Top 10 Vulnerabilty Scanner

 **SecureAI Scanner** is an advanced AI-powered vulnerability assessment tool focused on identifying, analyzing, and remediating web application vulnerabilities using the **OWASP Top 10** as its foundation.
 Built with modern web technologies, this platform provides a powerful blend of automation, intelligence, and interactivity — all while staying compliant with ethical security standards.